Learn how to manage global and local risk management plans (RMPs).

 - Select All Actions > Create Local RMP Data from Core.

-Create Local RMP Risk Records
+Create Local RMP Risks

-Create New Documents for Local RMP Risk Records
+Create New Documents for Local RMP Risks

-Vault creates new documents for the Local RMP Version, as follows:
+Vault creates new documents for the Local RMP Version as follows:

 - Copies the latest version of any documents related to the Core RMP Version for documents that meet the following criteria: